denxorz/ObservableCollectionWithAddRange/README.md

-# ObservableCollectionEx
+# ObservableCollectionWithAddRange

 ## What does it do?
-ObservableCollectionEx adds the AddRange and ClearAndAddRange methods to the ObservableCollection.
+ObservableCollectionWithAddRange adds the AddRange and ClearAndAddRange methods to the ObservableCollection.

 This can be used to speed up operations with WPF collection bindings that handle a lot of changes.